HHS/simpler-grants-gov/documentation/decisions/adr/2023-08-01-analytics-platform.md

 - The insights derived from Analytics.usa.gov can contribute to the optimization of government websites and services especially by our users and community as they will have a direct view, resulting in a more efficient and effective delivery of information and services to the public.

 #### Cons
+- DAP can only be on public facing systems, no logged in states should have DAP

 ### Google Analytics